Last Updated on 6th January 2021 by Sophie Nadeau

 Sacré Coeur

-The iconic Basilica of the Sacreé-Coeur has been a place of worship for thousands of years (during Roman times, it was even used as a pagan place of worship).
+The iconic Basilica of the Sacré-Coeur has been a place of worship for thousands of years (during Roman times, it was even used as a pagan place of worship).
 And, let’s face it, you predominantly visit Montmartre to catch at least a quick glimpse of the iconic Basilica.
-Entry to the church is free, though no photographs are allowed inside.

 Musee de Montmartre

 Pretty in pink, and complete with a set of gardens dedicated to Renoir, Musée de Montmartre is the perfect introduction to life in Montmartre, and the culture which has grown up around the area.
-Located at 8-14 Rue de Cortot, here you’ll find a selection of artworks by many a famous resident of the area, as well as a brief history of Montmartre itself.

 Clos Montmartre